Monthly Archives: August 2012

-A whole variety of different kinds of stones are used as well as lots of other material like walrus ivory, antlers, driftwood and whale bone.
-Many different tools are used to create sculptures including axes, hatchets, chisels, mallets, rotary grinders, files, rasps, emory clothes and sandpaper.
+A whole variety of different kinds of stones are used as well as lots of other materials like walrus ivory, antlers, driftwood, and whalebone.
+Many different tools are used to create sculptures including axes, hatchets, chisels, mallets, rotary grinders, files, rasps, Emory, clothes, and sandpaper.

 5. There are predominant themes in Inuit art.

 Animals play a vital role in Inuit life and art.
-Older Inuit spent years watching, stalking and killing animals, so they know them well.
-Everyday life is another important theme–people preparing food, hunting, playing games and sewing.
+Older Inuit spent years watching, stalking, and killing animals, so they know them well.
+Everyday life is another important theme–people preparing food, hunting, playing games, and sewing.
 The family is a recurring theme particularly mothers and their children.
 Younger artists often carve figures that have to do with ancient shamanism and the supernatural.
-Older artist will not carve these kinds of figures because they believe them to be evil.
+The older artist will not carve these kinds of figures because they believe them to be evil.
 For nearly two hundred years the Inuit have been predominantly Christian, converted by zealous missionaries.
 Some have explored Christian themes in their art.
 Inuit legends and myths are also frequent themes.

 6. Art from six key areas of the north can be very different.

 This is because each region has different materials available to use to create art pieces.
-Also each region has had different outside influences.
-The personal tastes of the advisors and entrepreneurs who work with the Inuit artists and buy their work has a big influence on the kind of art they do.
+Also, each region has had different outside influences.
+The personal tastes of the advisors and entrepreneurs who work with Inuit artists and buy their work have a big influence on the kind of art they do.
 Influential artists in certain communities have developed their own personal styles and that has influenced other artists in their community.